javier-cr/OMIS30/README.md

 # Blackjack
-# Blackjack

-Hello, world.
-This is the fourth line.

-hey
+This is a game of blackjack created for a Python class.